 Third — and this might be the most important stat when evaluating NRFI pitchers — we need a low home run rate.
 The solo home run is the most devastating way to lose a NRFI bet, and therefore we need to target pitchers who don’t allow the long ball often.

-For example: Max Scherzer is an astounding pitcher and will draw very juiced NRFI odds as a result.
-However, his home-run rate has been steadily increasing over the past few years (1.44 this year compared to 0.94 in 2018) and therefore he’s become a liability for NRFI bets.
+For example: Max Scherzer is a great pitcher and will draw very juiced NRFI odds as a result.
+However, his home-run rate has been steadily increasing over the past few years (1.44 in 2021 compared to 0.94 in 2018) and therefore he’s become a liability for NRFI bets.